Hell's Gate National Park: Wildlife

-There is a wide variety of wildlife in the national park, though few in number.
-Examples of little seen wildlife include lions, leopards, and cheetahs.
-However, the park has historically been an important home for the rare lammergeyer vultures.
-There are over 103 species of birds in the park, including vultures, Verreaux's eagles, augur buzzard, and swifts.
-Hyraxes, African buffalo, zebra, eland, hartebeest, Thomson's gazelle, hyena, and baboons are also common.
+Wildlife in the national park includes lions, leopards, and cheetahs.
+However, the park has historically been an important home for the rare bearded vultures.
+There are over 103 species of birds in the park, including vultures, Verreaux's eagles, augur buzzards, and swifts.
+Hyraxes, African buffaloes, zebras, elands, hartebeests, Thomson's gazelles, hyenas, and baboons are also common.
 The park is also home to serval and small numbers of klipspringer antelope and Chanler's mountain reedbuck.

 Tourism

-The park is popular due to its close proximity to Nairobi and lowered park fees compared to other National Parks.
-Hiking, bicycling, motorcycling and even camping are encouraged within the park, one of only two Kenyan national parks where this is allowed.
+The park is popular due to its close proximity to Nairobi and lowered park fees compared to other national parks.
+Hiking, cycling, motorcycling and even camping are encouraged within the park, one of only two Kenyan national parks where this is allowed.
 The Daily Nation praised the mountain climbing in Hell's Gate as "thrilling."
 It also recommended the Joy Adamson's Centre and boating on Lake Naivasha.
-A Maasai Cultural Center provides education about the Maasai tribe's culture and traditions.
+A Maasai Cultural Centre provides education about the Maasai tribe's culture and traditions.

-The park is equipped with three basic campsites, camping is safe in the park even though there are no guns or fencing between you and wildlife.
+The park is equipped with three basic campsites; camping is safe in the park, even though there are no guns or fencing between you and wildlife.
 There are also several lodges around Naivasha Lake, popular among tourists for watersports, bird and game viewing in private ranches and walks along Crescent Island, Crater Lake, and Mt.
 Longonot.

-The main setting of the animated film The Lion King (1994) is heavily modeled after the park, which several of the film's lead crew members had visited in order to study and gain an appreciation of the environment for the film.
+The main setting of the 1994 animated film The Lion King is heavily modelled after the park, which several of the film's lead crew members had visited to study and gain an appreciation of the environment for the film.

 The 2003 film Lara Croft: Tomb Raider – The Cradle of Life was shot on location in this park.

 Olkaria Geothermal Power Station

 The comprehensive Olkaria Geothermal Station, the first of its kind in Africa, was established in 1981 and generates geothermal power underneath Hell's Gate from the area's hot springs and geysers.
 Three more geothermal stations were added after 2000: Olkaria II, Olkaria III and Olkaria IV.
-Construction of the 140MW Olkaria V commenced in 2017 and the plant came online in 2019.
+The construction of the 140MW Olkaria V commenced in 2017 and the plant came online in 2019.
 As of 2019, a significant part of the Hell's Gate National Park has turned into an industrial area, with many pipelines, power plants and busy tarmac roads.